csound-flossmanual/csound-floss/book/13-a-developing-plugin-opcodes.md

 each type of signal, unlike our example).

-Finally, it is necessary to add, at the end of the opcode C code the &nbsp;`LINKAGE` macro, which defines some functions needed for the dynamic loading of the opcode.
+Finally, it is necessary to add, at the end of the opcode C code the `LINKAGE` macro, which defines some functions needed for the dynamic loading of the opcode.

 ## Building opcodes